EtiTheSpirit/AvatarStatExtender/README.md

 # Avatar Extensions

 ## HEY: This is the Patch 4 prototype branch!
-This won't work so easily (and no release exists yet) until my dependencies (BoneLib, FieldInjector) both have their public releases.
+This won't work so easily (and no release exists yet) until my dependencies (FieldInjector) both have their public releases.
 THIS BRANCH IS NOT EASY TO INSTALL, BUT IT WILL BE SOON.

 ***